jbolcun1/Mentor-Project/README.md

 -Select Ruby + Rails as the starting point and give your project a name, then create it.

--Open the terminal by clicking "Tools", then "Terminal"
+-Open the terminal by clicking the "Tools" tab, then "Terminal".

 -Type the following commands in the terminal and press enter after each:

-``git clone git@git.shefcompsci.org.uk:com1001-2020-21/team02/project.git`` to clone project to your system
+``git clone git@git.shefcompsci.org.uk:com1001-2020-21/team02/project.git`` to clone the project to your system

 ``cd project``